silnrsi/wstr/src/content/docs/topics/computing/ws-computing-model.md

 ### Rendering

 _Rendering_ takes stored text in a given encoding and presents it visibly on a screen or printed page.
 If the stored data exactly parallels the individual letters in a line of text, this is a simple process: one code per letter.
-Even in this situation it is important that the letter be shaped correctly, and harmonize with the rest of the alphabet.
+Even in this situation it is important that the letters be shaped correctly, and harmonize with the rest of the alphabet.
 Font design is a subtle but important process.
 See [Font Design and Development][font-design-and-development] .

 In complex Latin and most other scripts, however, data must be interpreted to display or print properly.
 Users want to view their data in an easy, trouble-free manner that accurately reflects the spelling and word formation rules of their writing system.
 This can require ‘smart’ rendering components that perform sophisticated interpretations of the data before sending it to the computer screen.
 See [Shaping and Rendering][shaping-and-rendering].